oreotikii/bambuddy/README.md

 - **Printer not ready** - The printer needs to be idle and connected
 - **File upload failed** - Check FTP connectivity to the printer
 - **HMS errors** - Check the printer for any health system errors that prevent printing

+### Timelapse not attaching automatically

+**The Problem:**
+When printers run in **LAN-only mode** (disconnected from Bambu Cloud), they cannot sync time via NTP.
+This causes the printer's internal clock to drift significantly (sometimes days or weeks off).
+Bambusy matches timelapses by comparing the print completion time with the timelapse file's modification time - when the printer's clock is wrong, this matching fails.

+**Symptoms:**
+- "Scan for Timelapse" shows "No matching timelapse found"
+- Timelapse files exist on the printer but don't auto-attach
+- Printer shows incorrect date/time in its settings

+**Workaround - Manual Selection:**
+When automatic matching fails, Bambusy now offers manual timelapse selection:

+1. Right-click the archive and select **"Scan for Timelapse"**
+2. If no match is found, a dialog appears showing all available timelapse files on the printer
+3. Files are sorted by date (newest first) with size information
+4. Select the correct timelapse and click to attach it

+**Permanent Fix:**
+To fix the printer's clock:
+1. Temporarily connect the printer to the internet (via router or mobile hotspot)
+2. Wait for the printer to sync time via NTP
+3. Return to LAN-only mode - the clock should remain accurate until the next power cycle

+**Note:** Some users report the clock resets after power cycling.
+In this case, you'll need to either:
+- Periodically connect to the internet to sync time
+- Use the manual timelapse selection feature

 ## Known Issues / Roadmap